daniell311/BTI-Test/README.md

 How to Run Soal3

 1. Change directory to "././soal3"
-2. Instal virtual environment using this following command "pip install virtualenv"
+2. Install virtual environment using this following command "pip install virtualenv"
 3. create Virtual Environment with name "venv" using this following command "virtualenv venv"